digi-joho TOKYO TRAVEL Logo

 This park boasts 290 cherry blossoms in 49 different varieties.

 The Former Asano Family House built in the Edo period.
-This old farmhouse rebuilt in the park, open for everybody to take a rest.
+This old farmhouse rebuilt in the park

 Opening hours